-This formulation is questioned by Gestalt psychology which assumes that P itself is psychologically not an isolated fact, but is experienced in the functional role, in the situational meaning [DUNCKER, Karl, Ethical Relativity?
-An Enquiry into the Psychology of Ethics.
-Mind (1939) 48:39-57.] which it assumes as part of the respective worlds of A, B, C...
-N. [Reference footnote 5 [item 2]; p.
-27 - Kurt KOFFKA introduced the distinction of "geographical" and "behavioral" environment.
-This discussion is, of course, concerned only with the latter, and with the role P plays as its part.]
+This formulation is questioned by Gestalt psychology which assumes that P itself is psychologically not an isolated fact, but is experienced in the functional role, in the situational meaning [14] which it assumes as part of the respective worlds of $A, B, C \dots N$.
+[15]

-Instead of P=P for A, B, C, ....
-N, one must write: P=fp(SA); P=fp(SB); P=fp(SC); ...
-P=fp(SN).
+Instead of P=P for A, B, C, N, one must write: P=fp(SA); P=fp(SB); P=fp(SC); P=fp(SN).

-P = P implies that the behavioral worlds of A, B, C, ....
-N are tacitly assumed to be structurally identical at least in that sector of which P is a part; in other words that with respect to P, A, B, C, ....
-N live in the same common world: SA=SB=SC....=SN.
+P = P implies that the behavioral worlds of A, B, C, N are tacitly assumed to be structurally identical at least in that sector of which P is a part; in other words that with respect to P, A, B, C, N live in the same common world: $SA=SB=SC \dots =SN$.
 There is no doubt that this assumption can be made safely with respect to a large variety of problems and objects.
 If two men study some scientific problem such as the phenomenon of elasticity it can generally be assumed that the world of physics of which this problem is a part is very much the same to both, evoking the same clear view of the phenomenon and the same scientific sight of it.
 The same is true for problems in logic and for a large variety of problems in everyday life.
 However, everyday life also presents perfectly normal situations where the assumption does not hold true in the sense in which it mostly does in the sciences.
 The following example may serve to illustrate this: